-- Medical expenses the amount of medical care insurance and long-term care insurance claimed as a subtraction for Wisconsin. - Interest paid to purchase a second home located outside Wisconsin. - paid to purchase a residence which is a boat. - paid to purchase or hold U.S. government securities. - mortgage insurance premiums treated as interest.
+- Medical expenses the amount of medical care insurance and long-term care insurance claimed as a subtraction for Wisconsin.
+If this applies to you, complete the worksheet on the next page to figure the amount which you are allowed, if any, for purposes of the itemized deduction credit. - Interest paid to purchase a second home located outside Wisconsin. - paid to purchase a residence which is a boat. - paid to purchase or hold U.S. government securities. - mortgage insurance premiums treated as interest (if extended by Congress). - Contributions and interest allocated to you by a tax-option (S) corporation if you treated the deduction as a subtraction. - · All casualty and theft losses except casualty losses that are directly related to a federally-declared disaster area.